 • Laser acupuncture

-The NIRSA ordinance stipulates that a committee will draw up training programmes, examination content and examination regulations for the certificate of competence.
-These documents must correspond to the latest scientific findings and technological developments.
+The O-NIRSA ordinance stipulates that a committee will draw up training programmes, examination content and examination regulations for the various certificates of competence.
+These documents must correspond to the latest scientific and technical findings.